COUPON: Save 27% off your entire Helix order with code NAPLAB27. Expires 8/1/25.

 The Comfort Layer

-The comfort layer is built from two different layers of foam.
-The top most layer is a 1.5″ poly foam and and the second layer is a 2.0″ poly foam.
+The topmost layer is a 1.0″ poly foam, and the second layer is a 1.5″ poly foam.
 These foams are firm and highly responsive.

 These comfort layers work together to provide support, pressure relief, and moderate contouring without too much sinkage.